 SPECIFIC COURSE RELATED TEACHING AIDS

 This course involves both theoretical classroom instruction and practical instruction in the field.
-Classrooms should be equipped with blackboards, whiteboards, and overhead projectors to enable presentation of the subject matter.
+Classrooms should be equipped with appropriate teaching aids to enable presentation of the subject matter.

 Participants should be briefed fully on all safe working procedures regarding buoys handling and cleaning when aboard all classes of service craft.